Painting Kitchen Cabinets: How I Transformed My 1970’s Oak Cabinets.

 When I finished sanding, I alternated between the rest of the Clorox Wipes that I had left and a damp tack cloth.
 I wanted to ensure I had all the dust off.

-It’s also important to note that you want to sand AFTER you TSP.
+TBK’s Pro Tip: Sand AFTER you TSP.
 If you sand before you TSP you can push the grease into your wood and it’s just a mess after that.
 When I read that on a DIY forum, I made sure I engraved that in my brain.
 It’s good information to know.

 For the primer, I used Benjamin Moore Fresh Start Primer, in latex.
 I made sure I had all the edges taped off first.

 I used a small foam roller and a 1 1/2″ angled brush.
 I did the cabinet boxes and island first.